IsShems/React-native/Feed_View/README.md

-# Create a Feed page, draw messages,
+# Create a Feed page

-1 - Add pictures to avatars, and a picture to the container at the bottom
+1 - Add pictures to avatars, draw messages and a picture to the container at the bottom

 2 - Add a picture to the background